First steps with Cookies in JavaScript

 Cookies in JavaScript

-Getting started with Cookies with native JavaScript
+Getting started with Cookies using native JavaScript

 document.cookie="key=value;"